MahmoudGh1/Fake-Organization/README.md

 ## Overview

-Gunuo (internally "Luxura") is a dummy luxury furniture brand used to demonstrate a production-style full-stack architecture:
+Gunuo is a dummy luxury furniture brand used to demonstrate a production-style full-stack architecture:

 - A REST API with product catalog, order management (with MongoDB transactions for stock integrity), dual-mode authentication (session JWT + long-lived API keys), and auto-generated Swagger documentation.
 - A React storefront with browsing, cart, checkout, an authenticated profile/orders dashboard, and a "Developer API Studio" for minting API keys.